Feature Proposal: Built-In Rate Limiting (Adapter-First Design)

 router.use(limiter);Cloudflare Workers (Durable Objects):

-import { rateLimit, keyPerUserPerType } from "@ws-kit/middleware";
+import { rateLimit, keyPerUserPerType } from "@ws-kit/rate-limit";

-import { durableObjectRateLimiter } from "@ws-kit/adapters/cloudflare-do";
+import { durableObjectRateLimiter } from "@ws-kit/cloudflare";

 const limiter = rateLimit({